 Inergy Holding's established the Inergy Long-Term Incentive Plan for directors and consultants of our managing general partner and employees and consultants of its affiliates who perform services for us.
 The summary of the long-term incentive plan contained herein does not purport to be complete but outlines its material provisions.
 The long-term incentive plan currently permits the grant of awards covering an aggregate of 589,000 common units which are granted in the form of unit options and/or restricted units; however not more than 192,000 restricted units may be granted under the plan.
+To date, we have granted an aggregate of 399,420 unit options pursuant to the Inergy Long-Term Incentive Plan.
+We have not granted any restricted units pursuant to the Long-Term Incentive Plan.
 The plan is administered by the compensation committee of the managing general partner's board of directors.

 Restricted Units.
 A restricted unit is a "phantom" unit that entitles the grantee to receive a common unit upon the vesting of the restricted unit, or in the discretion of the compensation committee, the cash equivalent to the value of a common unit.
 The compensation committee may make grants under the plan to employees and directors containing such terms as the compensation committee shall determine under the plan.
-In general, restricted units granted to employees will vest three years from the date of grant; provided, however, that restricted units will not vest before the conversion of any senior subordinated units and will only vest upon, and in the same proportion as, the conversion of senior subordinated units.
+In general, restricted units granted to employees will vest three years from the date of grant; provided, however, that restricted units will not vest before the conversion of any senior subordinated units and will only vest upon, and in the same proportion as, the conversion of senior subordinated units into common units.
 In addition, the restricted units will vest upon a change of control of the managing general partner or us.

 If a grantee's employment or membership on the board of directors terminates for any reason, the grantee's restricted units will be automatically forfeited unless, and to the extent, the compensation committee provides otherwise.
-Common units to be delivered upon the vesting of restricted units may be common units acquired by the managing general partner in the open market, common units already owned by the managing general partner, common units acquired by the managing general partner directly from us or any other person or any combination of the foregoing.
+Common units to be delivered upon the vesting of restricted units may be common units acquired by the managing general partner in the open market, common units already owned by the managing general partner, common units acquired by the managing general partner, common units acquired by the managing general partner directly from us or any other person or any combination of the foregoing.
 The managing general partner will be entitled to reimbursement by us for the cost incurred in acquiring common units.
 If we issue new common units upon vesting of the restricted units, the total number of common units outstanding will increase.
 Following the subordination period, the compensation committee, in its discretion, may grant tandem distribution equivalent rights with respect to restricted units.
 Distribution equivalent rights entitle the holder to receive "distributions" with respect to the restricted unit in the same amount as if the holder owned a common unit.